 At the University of Surrey, we value and celebrate the racial and ethnic diversity within our community and are committed to being an anti-racist institution.
 Our goal is to promote equitable opportunities and outcomes for all our staff and students, and we have a zero tolerance to racism and discrimination of any kind.

 We are focusing heavily on improving race equality Surrey.
-We are a member of Advance HE’s Race Equality Charter and applying for the Charter’s bronze award in 2021.
+We hold a bronze award (awarded in July 2022) and are focusing on the implementation of our action plan.
 We are working to develop our inclusive and supportive culture that celebrates all students and staff from all ethnic groups.
 See below for details of our staff and student community groups.

 The University of Surrey is a welcoming and inclusive community focused on education, research and improving lives for a diverse society.
 Our students and staff come from more than 140 countries across the world, helping to create a multi-cultural, inclusive campus where all religious and ethnic groups are welcome.
 Respect for – and celebration of – the diversity of our University community is one of our core values.
 We condemn hatred and discrimination of any section of our society and, in line with the Equality Act 2010, we work to eliminate all discrimination, harassment and victimisation within our community.

 The protection and promotion of freedom of expression is also an important part of our role as a higher education institution, and sharing ideas is crucial to learning and research – it allows students and staff to think critically, challenge and engage with different perspectives.
 Our commitment to freedom of speech is formally enshrined in our Code of Practice on Freedom of Speech.
 We actively support the legal duty we have to protect freedom of speech, while always remaining mindful of balancing that with our commitments to ensure our students and staff are protected from harm.